nashville-software-school/client-side-mastery/book-2-leonids-toys/chapters/LT_DATA_STRUCTURES.md

 # Data Structures

 Data structures are also types in a software language, and therefore can be referred to as _structural types_, that are more complex than their more primitive cousins that you learned about in the previous chapter.
-There are two common data structures that you will be using in the course.
+There are two common data structures, arrays and objects, that you will be using in the course.

 ## Learning Objectives